sbabic/swupdate/doc/source/improvement_proposals.rst

 Reported from ML there is this place for enhancement:

-- use Mopngoose as library
+- use Mongoose as library
 - use alternative Webserver.
 Civetweb is a fork from Mongoose and could be integrated.
 - Webserver itself is not doing a lot - it just provides API to push a SWU and Websocket to report progress.
   If SWUpdate is behind a reverse-proxy, an easy own developed internal Webserver